-Paul Wegener, in his first talkie film, plays an evil inventor who is pursued by investigative journalist (Harald Paulsen) through three famous horror tales.
+Paul Wegener, in his first talkie film, plays an evil inventor who is pursued by investigative journalist (Harald Paulsen) through four famous horror tales.
 The first is based on Edgar Allen Poe's 'The Black Cat'.
 Wegener kills his wife and hides her behind a wall in his basement.
 The reporter, who hears the wife's screams as he is passing by, calls in the police days later after she is reported missing.
 The journalist and the police eventually find her body thanks to her meowing cat, which was also accidentally walled with the body.

 The inventor escapes, only to hide in a wax museum (spoofing Paul Leni's 'Waxworks'), where a sinister game of cat and mouse develops.
 The chase soon moves to an asylum (taken from another Poe story, 'The System of Dr. Tarr and Prof. Fether') and later, to a strange gentlemen's club which runs a sinister suicide game (from Robert Lewis Stevenson's 'The Suicide Club').

 This is a remake of the director's own 'Eerie Tales' (1919), which also included adaptations of 'The Black Cat' and 'The Suicide Club'.
 All three stories here have been filmed since as well - 'Tales of Terror' (1962), 'Curse of the Stone Hand' (1964) and 'Dr. Tarr's Torture Dungeon' (1973) stand out as examples so this may all feel quite familiar.
 Despite this, it's still very entertaining.